VendArt at MakerFX

 · Continuous current flowing through the solenoid coils produces a lot of thermal energy (heat)

-o I reduced the solenoid’s input voltage from 12V to 6V to reduce the heat produced when current is flowing through the coils
+o I reduced the solenoid’s input voltage from the rated 12V to 6V to reduce the heat produced when current is flowing through the coils

-· Since the solenoid is mounted to a carriage and mount that was 3D printed with PLA, I want to make sure that the hear produced by the solenoid does not exceed the melting point of PLA
+· Since the solenoid is mounted to a carriage and mount that was 3D printed with PLA, I need to confirm that the heat produced by the solenoid does not exceed the melting point of PLA

 · I created a test bed to measure the temperature of the solenoid with an infrared thermometer